Routes into the Museum and Heritage Sector: Lighting the Way for Young People

 The uncertainty of the last year has affected everyone, but the impact on young people’s mental health is evident and concerning.
 What a pertinent time to consider how we are supporting their progression into an incredibly competitive sector to ensure this journey is inclusive, informative, practical, and long-term.

-‘Young People – Career Opportunities and Progression Routes into the Sector’ will take place online on the 3rd March from 10-12pm and you can book your tickets here:
+‘Young People – Career Opportunities and Progression Routes into the Sector’ has now passed.

 Tascha von Uexkull is a workshop facilitator, writer, and creative based in London who has worked in a variety of museums since reading English Literature and History of Art at the University of York.
 She is passionate about the importance of opening up the creative industries to young people.